Daaku Maharaaj: Plot

-1992: Govind and the other dacoits are peasants of a water-scarce settlement called Bajrangpur in the Chambal division.
-Balwant Singh Thakur and his elder brothers, uses their royal power and exploit the villagers' misery and force them to work in their marble quarries under harsh conditions in exchange for weekly water supply to their villages.
-The villagers approach IES officers Sitaram and his wife, Kaveri, for a solution; they figure out that a dam could be built to irrigate their fields, but the Thakur brothers' illegitimate mines pose a hindrance for the project.
+1992: Govind and the other dacoits are peasants from a water-scarce settlement called Bajrangpur in the Chambal division.
+Balwant Singh Thakur and his elder brothers use their royal power, exploit the villagers' misery and force them to work in their marble quarries under harsh conditions in exchange for a weekly water supply to their villages.
+The villagers approach IES officers Sitaram and his wife, Kaveri, for a solution; they figure out that a dam could be built to irrigate their fields, but the Thakur brothers' illegitimate mines pose a hindrance to the project.
 Sitaram and Kaveri approach Nandini, the DC, to propose the construction of the dam and shut off the mines.
 However, Nandini is revealed to be Balwant's wife and Balwant learns about Sitaram's proposition.
 He calls Sitaram to the Thakur palace and offers a bribe to Sitaram, but when the latter declines, he massacres the entire village, including the children, to teach him a lesson.

-An enraged Sitaram goes on a killing spree and pounces on the Thakurs' residence only to find Balwant and his eldest brother absent.
-Sitaram ruthlessly murders the second brother and informs Nandini about her husband's atrocities.
+An enraged Sitaram goes on a killing spree and pounces on the Thakurs' residence only to find that Balwant and his eldest brother, Raja Prithviraj Singh Thakur, are absent.
+Sitaram ruthlessly murders Balwant's second brother, Prince Yashwanth Singh Thakur, impaling him on the water fountain and informs Nandini about her husband's atrocities.
 Sitaram transforms into the villagers' revered leader, abandoning his job as an engineer, and is proclaimed as Daaku Maharaaj.
 With aid from across the country in the form of weapons, Maharaaj and his henchmen halt operations in the quarry.
-Balwant's elder brother abducts Kaveri and a few villagers to find Maharaaj's location, but Maharaaj shows up and kills him.
+Prithviraj abducts Kaveri and a few villagers to find Maharaaj's location, but Maharaaj shows up and kills him.

-While Bablu and his men search for the pregnant Kaveri on a festival night at a temple, Nandini rescues her from getting caught and speaks to her about Balwant and Minister Udham Singh's secret narcotics trade in the name of marble mining and Nandini treats Sitaram as her elder brother.
+While Bablu and his men search for the pregnant Kaveri on a festival night at a temple, Nandini rescues her from getting caught and speaks to her about Balwant and Minister Udham Singh's secret narcotics trade in the name of marble mining.
+Nandini says that she treats Sitaram as her elder brother.
 Nandini reveals that she was the one who got Sitaram and Kaveri transferred to Chambal, trusting that they would be of use to its suffering inhabitants.
 With the information given by Nandini, Maharaaj abducts Udham Singh and forces him to confess about their illicit trade.
-While Maharaaj is about to approach the authorities with the evidence, Balwant learns about Nandini's deceit and intimidates Maharaaj to rescue Nandini.
-Before Maharaaj could arrive, Balwant tortures Nandini and injures their daughter, Vaishnavi.
+While Maharaaj is about to approach the authorities with the evidence, Balwant learns about Nandini's deceit and intimidates Maharaaj into rescuing Nandini.
+Before Maharaaj can arrive, Balwant tortures Nandini and injures their daughter, Vaishnavi.
 Maharaaj arrives and fights Balwant, but the latter and Bablu flee as a mob of villagers attack their palace.
-With the evidence and Nandini's report, Maharaaj exposes Balwant's trade to the government, leading to the closing of mines and the proposition of a dam in the region gets its approval.
+With the evidence and Nandini's report, Maharaaj exposes Balwant's trade to the government, leading to the closure of the mines and the approval of the proposed dam in the region.
 However, Nandini dies from her wounds and asks Maharaaj to entrust Vaishnavi to her estranged parents.